-This delicious, Asian-inspired orange salmon bakes up in the oven in just 15 minutes, with an easy orange and soy sauce.
+This delicious, Asian-inspired orange salmon (or trout) bakes up in the oven in just 15 minutes, with an easy orange and soy sauce.
 A great weeknight meal!

 When it comes to quick, easy and delicious dinner ideas, this oven baked, Asian-inspired orange salmon is always high on my list.
 As we are in the season of beautiful citrus, it’s the best time of year to enjoy it, as well.
 It is sure to brighten up even the dreariest Winter day.